Division of Psychology and Philosophy

 *PORRAS PYLAND, CLAUDIA V., Associate Professor of Psychology, B.A., Texas Tech University; M.S., Oklahoma State University; Ph.D., Oklahoma State University

-*ROSEN, LISA H., Associate Professor of Psychology, B.A., Rice University; M.A., University of Texas at Austin; Ph.D., University of Texas at Austin
+*ROSEN, LISA H., Professor of Psychology, B.A., Rice University; M.A., University of Texas at Austin; Ph.D., University of Texas at Austin

 *RUBIN, LINDA, Professor of Psychology, B.S., University of Kansas; M.S., University of Kansas; Ph.D., University of Kansas